Alicannklc/alicannklc/README.md

-I'm looking for a job to learn English.
+I am looking for a job where I can improve my English and myself.

+ingilizcemi ve kendimi geliştirebilecegim iş ariyorum.